 Welcome back to the GRACE Project in the new school year!
 I want to use this opportunity to tell you about the changes we have made to the GRACE Project registration forms and one enhancement to the student pre-intern virtual campus training.

-We are asking both teachers and students to
+We are asking students to

 provide the home mailing address in the new registration forms.
-For the
+For

 the students, your home address will help us find internship opportunities

 close to you.
 The address info will not be shared outside of the GRACE Team.

 More importantly, we have restructured the technical training of Geographic Information Systems (GIS) for student internship candidates based upon feedback we received from students.
 GIS is one of the most in-demand technology skills of today with countless career opportunities in every workplace sector.
 The GRACE Project provides students with professional GIS/Technology training and opportunities to gain work experiences in local organizations as Interns.
 Students who choose to participate in the internship program will receive GIS training through the ESRI Virtual Campus.
 This training is provided free of charge for students in the program.
 Here is how the program works: